DenverCoder1/Advent-of-Code-2021/README.md

 # Advent of Code 2021 Solutions in Python

-This repo contains both readable and one-liner solutions for the [Advent of Code 2021](https://adventofcode.com/2021) challenges in Python.
+This repo contains both **clean, type-annotated, documented solutions** for the [Advent of Code 2021](https://adventofcode.com/2021) challenges in Python.

+For a few of the challenges, a one-liner solution was also included in the corresponding `oneliner.py` files.

 ## About me